LeeHengYu/quant-longshort/README.md

 Making Line Messaging API call: to do

 ## Existing problems
-1. Disparity in the timestamp of hourly data between `yfinance` and `ib_insync`.
+1. The timestamps of hourly data differ between `yfinance` and `ib_insync`.
 From `yfinance`, the quotes are snapshot at 9:30, 10:30, ..., 15:30 EST, whereas the data from IB API is at `k` o'clock sharp.
 Any underlying distribution in the time series should be the same despite this fact.
 2. Non-live streaming data in paper account.
 3. Fixed weights on QQQ/IWM so the strategy is kinda rigid.
 4. The market orders in paper trading usually take up to a few minutes to be filled (don't know why).
 Making tracking the portfolio net worth harder.